Last updated: May 2026

 • No on-ground quality control in Asia

-The winning strategy is to apply direct fulfillment to a focused group of high velocity SKUs where the savings and agility matter most.
+But brands can adopt the same structural logic by using a hybrid version of direct fulfillment.
+The winning strategy is to apply direct fulfillment to a focused group of high-velocity SKUs where the savings and agility matter most.

 Direct fulfillment removes: